sabuuuu/inventory-application/README.md

 - Alerting Mechanisms: I implemented automatic alerts to notify users when products are running out of stock, improving inventory management efficiency.

-his project has allowed me to apply a wide range of web development skills and technologies, enhancing my understanding of building robust and user-friendly web applications.
+This project has allowed me to apply a wide range of web development skills and technologies, enhancing my understanding of building robust and user-friendly web applications.